 3D printed lens geometries were created in a mechanical CAD software (Autodesk Inventor Professional 2023), with identical geometry to off-the-shelf components for cross-comparison.
-The design files were translated to printer-readable file formats using a free slicer (Chitubox basic) and printed using an Elegoo Mars 2 consumer grade 3D printer with 10 $\mu$ m layer step size and lateral pixel size of 50 $\mu$ m.
+The design files were translated to printer-readable file formats using a free slicer (Chitubox basic) and printed using an Elegoo Mars 2 consumer grade 3D printer with 10 μ m layer step size and lateral pixel size of 50 μ m.
 Clear Resin (RS-F2-GPCL-04, Formlabs) was used as material, with print settings optimized for the material choice and resin material properties having been described previously [25].

-The fabrication process to obtain optical quality non-planar components is shown in Fig. 1 A-D. The completed print was cleaned with 100% isopropyl alcohol (IPA) and blow-dried with compressed air before the curved side was spincoated (Ossila L2001A3-E463-UK spin coater) with a secondary clear resin (UV resin crystal clear, Vida Rosa) with faster cure times.
-Coating parameters such as spin speed and spin time are intrinsically related to the printed dimensions, such as the surface area and radius of curvature, and were therefore independently optimized for each lens (Table 1).
+The fabrication process to obtain optical quality non-planar components is shown in Fig. 1(A)-(D).
+The completed print was cleaned with 100% isopropyl alcohol (IPA) and blow-dried with compressed air before the curved side was spin-coated (Ossila L2001A3-E463-UK spin coater) Research Article with a secondary clear resin (UV resin crystal clear, Vida Rosa) with faster cure times.
+Coating parameters such as spin speed and spin time are intrinsically related to the printed dimensions, such as the surface area and radius of curvature, and were therefore independently optimized for each lens (see Table 1, where the printed version of a Thorlabs lens was suffixed with '-P').
+To ensure processing optimization, a measurement of the radius of curvature is essential in iteratively and quantitatively tuning a lens of any diameter d to its optimal spin-speed and time.
 UV curing for 12 minutes was performed using 405 nm and 385 nm LED excitation (Elegoo Mercury Plus 2-in-1 wash and cure station).
 After curing the curved surface, the lens was again washed with IPA and blow-dried with compressed air.